Toothed whale: Intelligence

 Dolphins are known to engage in complex play behaviour, which includes such things as producing stable underwater toroidal air-core vortex rings or "bubble rings".
 Two main methods of bubble ring production are: rapid puffing of a burst of air into the water and allowing it to rise to the surface, forming a ring, or swimming repeatedly in a circle and then stopping to inject air into the helical vortex currents thus formed.
 They also appear to enjoy biting the vortex rings, so that they burst into many separate bubbles and then rise quickly to the surface.
 Dolphins are known to use this method during hunting.
-Dolphins have also been known to use tools.
+Dolphins are also known to use tools.
 In Shark Bay, a population of Indo-Pacific bottlenose dolphins put sponges on their beak to protect them from abrasions and sting ray barbs while foraging in the seafloor.
 This behaviour is passed on from mother to daughter, and it is only observed in 54 female individuals.

 Self-awareness is seen, by some, to be a sign of highly developed, abstract thinking.
 Self-awareness, though not well-defined scientifically, is believed to be the precursor to more advanced processes like metacognitive reasoning (thinking about thinking) that are typical of humans.
 Research in this field has suggested that cetaceans, among others, possess self-awareness.
 The most widely used test for self-awareness in animals is the mirror test, in which a temporary dye is placed on an animal's body, and the animal is then presented with a mirror; then whether the animal shows signs of self-recognition is determined.
 In 1995, Marten and Psarakos used television to test dolphin self-awareness.
 They showed dolphins real-time footage of themselves, recorded footage, and another dolphin.
 They concluded that their evidence suggested self-awareness rather than social behavior.
 While this particular study has not been repeated since then, dolphins have since "passed" the mirror test.